Simple Mechanisms for Agents with Non-linear Utilities: Introduction

+\citet{BCHIL-20} analyze the equilibria of agents with convex disutilities for payments (i.e., a family of non-linear utility models) in mechanisms designed for quasi-linear agents in multi-item environments.
+They show that any truthful mechanism for quasi-linear agents has a simple best response function for agents with non-linear disutility from payments.
+They further focus on simultaneous second-price auctions for additive agents, and show that in equilibrium constant approximations are guaranteed for suitable welfare and revenue benchmarks.

-\emph{Optimal mechanisms:} In single-item environments, \citet{LR-96} and \citet{mas-00} study the revenue-maximization and welfare-maximization problems for symmetric agents with public budgets. \citet{BS-18} generalize their results to agents with i.i.d.\ values but asymmetric public budgets. \citet{CG-00} consider the single agent problem with private budget and decreasing-marginal-revenue valuation distribution, and characterize the optimal mechanism by a differential equation. \citet{DW-17} consider the single agent problem with private budget and an arbitrary valuation distribution, characterize the optimal mechanism by a linear program, and use an algorithmic approach to construct the solution. \citet{PV-14} generalize the characterization of the optimal mechanism for symmetric agents with public budgets to symmetric agents with uniformly distributed private budgets. \citet{Richter-18} shows that a price-posting mechanism is optimal for selling a divisible good to a continuum of agents with private budgets if their valuations are regular with decreasing density.
+\paragraph{Mechanism design for agents with budget constraints} In this work, as applications of our general framework, we focus on one specific non-linear model -- agents with budget constraints. \citet{LR-96} and \citet{mas-00} study the revenue-maximization and welfare-maximization problems for symmetric agents with \emph{public} budgets in single-item environments. \citet{BS-18} generalize their results to agents with i.i.d.\ values but asymmetric public budgets.

+\citet{CG-00} consider the single agent problem with \emph{private} budget and valuation distribution that satisfies declining marginal revenues, and characterize the optimal mechanism by a differential equation. \citet{DW-17} consider the single agent problem with private budget and an arbitrary valuation distribution, characterize the optimal mechanism by a linear program, and use an algorithmic approach to construct the solution. \citet{PV-14} provide the characterization of the optimal mechanism to symmetric agents with uniformly distributed private budgets.
 For more general settings, no closed-form characterizations are known.
 However, the optimal mechanism can be solved by a polynomial-time solvable linear program over interim allocation rules \citep[cf.][]{AFHHM-12, CKM-13}.